Rookout/helm-charts/charts/operator/README.md

 make sure at least one matcher defined in [values.yaml](./values.yaml) under the operator.matchers section.

-Indication of a successful installation of rookout agent on a specific deployment :
+Indication of a successful installation of rookout agent :
 ```
+Adding rookout agent to container <container name> of deployment <deployment name>
 Deployment <deployment name> patched successfully
 ```